tymothytym/dateSquirrel/readme.md

 }
 ```

-`destroy()` is complete and idempotent, so React 18/19 strict-mode double
+`destroy()` is complete and idempotent (which is exciting, if only linguistically), so React 18/19 strict-mode double
 mounting is safe.
-Importing the package on a server is also safe — see [SSR](#ssr).
+Importing the package on a server is also safe - have a butchers at [SSR](#ssr) to find more inpenetrably sureal sentances.

 ## Modes